alvmivan/openglcsharp/README.md

-# Sharppie is a Tinny Game Engine Using C#
+# Sharppie is a Tiny Game Engine Using C#